pattytonyoneill/archeology-company/README.md

 - _My Mentor for his help and feedback._
 - _Tutor support at Code Institute_
 - _Clients for their help with input on colors, logo and images that they wanted used on the webpage._
+- _Family for help with help and feedback on website as a user._